 Subject Access Request Forms

-Under the terms of the Data Protection Act 1998, you are entitled to receive a copy of the information we hold about you.
-If you wish to apply for a copy of the information please complete this form so that you can prove your identity and we can locate the information.
+Under the terms of the Data Protection Act 2018, you are entitled to receive a copy of the information we hold about you.
+If you wish to apply for a copy of the information please complete aso that you can prove your identity and we can locate the information.
 If you fail to answer any of the questions we may have to contact you again, causing a delay in the process.
-The Data Protection Act 1998 states that we have 40 days to process your request from receipt of this form, together with the required evidence of identity and the fee.
-A charge of £10 is required to enable the processing to commence.
-(Please make your cheque or postal order payable to Gosport Borough Council and enclose it with your completed form).
+The Data Protection Act 2018 states that we have 30 days to process your request from receipt of this form, together with the required evidence of identity and the fee.
 Subject access request forms must be submitted in paper form to Gosport Borough Council's Data Protection Officer, as signatures and evidence of identification are required.
 You may print your own form, if you have a printer, as an alternative to asking for a form to be sent to you by post.